Buckland Convalescent Home

-Buckland Convalescent Home is a heritage-listed former residence and private parkland and now convalescent hospital located at 39 Hawkesbury Road, Springwood, in the City of Blue Mountains local government area of New South Wales, Australia.
+Buckland Convalescent Home is a heritage-listed former residence and private parkland and now convalescent hospital located at 39 Hawkesbury Road, Springwood, in the Blue Mountains region of New South Wales, Australia.
 It was designed by Thomas Buckland and McPhee Smith and was built from 1881 to 1934 by Kell & Rigby.
 It is also known as Buckland Convalescent Home and Garden.
 The property is owned by The Buckland Convalescent Hospital.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Indigenous history

 Reports of numerous bushfires in the Blue Mountains in the 1820s is seen as evidence of Aboriginal presence in the area.
 Recent studies have revealed evidence of occupation back some 14,000 years.
 The arrival of Europeans and the introduction of diseases such as smallpox, saw the Aboriginal population decimated as early as 1789 when a widespread epidemic, according to Captain John Hunter (1793) "swept off hundreds of the natives in the winter of 1789".
 Apparently quick to assimilate, the Aboriginal group around Springwood 'in 1819 the "Chef de Springwood" Aurang- Jack...was in European dress and the elderly leader Karadra was smoking a clay pipe'.

 By the 1991 census only 65 Aboriginal people were recorded living in the area.
 The clan associated with Springwood was identified as the Oryang-Ora (Aurang), and there are a number of known sites containing Aboriginal evidence in the Springwood area, though none known to the Buckland Village.